 We've been talking to bands and fans everywhere to get their favorite mosh pit stories.
-This week we hear from German metal band Emergency Gate.
-Guitarist Udo shares his wall of death experience with us:
+This week Fredrik Johansson of Tuck From Hell shares a story of a good show and even better "afterparty":

 Check back every Tuesday for more pit stories.